hugomanguinhas/europeana/rd-exp/experiments/BlackHole.md

 When analysing the dates that we obtained by querying the Europeana API, we understood that dates are represented in various ways:
-* with different formats
+* different formats (e.g. YYYY-MM-DD, DD-MM-YYYY)
 * ordinal/cardinal forms
 * date ranges
 * additions/annotations stating the actual meaning of that date